slamatik/Kaggle-Projects/readme.md

-This repository will include data science projects
+This repository will include data science projects using different datasets from Kaggle